xxmario/FilteredTouch/README.md

 .. work in progress

 ## Bugs
-* It doesn’t send the click when the underlay application contains a RecyclerView or when the Soft Keyboard is shown.
+* It doesn’t send the click when the underlay application contains a ListView or when the Soft Keyboard is shown.